Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 |Nidderdale Way||53 miles (85 km)||Explore beautiful Nidderdale in the Yorkshire Dales on this circular walk.
 The walk includes splendid riverside sections along the River Nidd and waterside sections alongside Scar House Reservoir and Gouthwaite Reservoir.
 The delightful town of Pateley Bridge is a good access point and just a short walk along the River Nidd leads you to the main attraction on the route - Gouthwaite Reservoir. |

-Also of interest is the 15th century castle at Ripley.
+Also of interest is the 15th century Ripley Castle.
 The castle, and the landscaped grounds are open to the public.

 The walk is waymarked with named signposts.
 View Full Details>>